b23prodtm/balena-sound/README.md

 ### Set bluetooth PIN code

 By default, balenaSound bluetooth will connect using Secure Simple Pairing mode.
 If you would like to override this and use Legacy Mode with a PIN code you can do it by defining the `BLUETOOTH_PIN_CODE` environment variable.
 The PIN code must be numeric and up to six digits (1 - 999999).

 **Note**: Legacy Mode is no longer allowed on [iOS](https://developer.apple.com/accessories/Accessory-Design-Guidelines.pdf) devices.

-## Connect
+## Connect to Blue-Speakers

 * After the application has pushed and the device has downloaded the latest changes you're ready to go!
 * Connect the audio output of your Pi to the AUX input on your Hi-Fi or speakers